- The Fiscal

 - What You

-The Peter G. Peterson Foundation commissioned a poll by the Global Strategy Group to survey public opinion on the national debt.
-The nationwide poll included 1,003 U.S. registered voters, surveyed by telephone between November 26 and December 3, 2012.
+The Peter G. Peterson Foundation commissioned the poll by the Global Strategy Group to survey public opinion on the national debt.
+The nationwide poll included 1,003 U.S. registered voters, surveyed by telephone between December 16 and December 19, 2013.
 The poll has a margin of error of +/- 3.1%.
-The poll examined voters' opinions on the national debt, political leadership, and America’s fiscal and economic health.
+The poll examined voters’ opinions on the national debt, political leadership, and America’s fiscal and economic health.

 Thinking about our national debt over the last few years, would you say your level of concern has increased or decreased?

 |Increased a lot||54%|

 When it comes to addressing our national debt, would you say things in the United States are heading in the right direction or do you think things are off on the wrong track?

 |RIGHT DIRECTION (NET)||25%|